fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 **Suggested Routes**:

-* Singapore (SIN) to Zurich (ZRH): A direct connection between Singapore and Switzerland, showcasing Singapore Airlines' high-standard long-haul experience.
+* [Singapore (SIN) to Zurich (ZRH)](https://awardfares.com/search?SIN.ZRH.;a:SQ;z:sas): A direct connection between Singapore and Switzerland, showcasing Singapore Airlines' high-standard long-haul experience.
-* Singapore (SIN) to New York (JFK): This ultra-long-haul route, one of the world's longest commercial flights, connects Southeast Asia directly with the US East Coast.
+* [Singapore (SIN) to New York (JFK)](https://awardfares.com/search?SIN.JFK.;a:SQ;z:sas): This ultra-long-haul route, one of the world's longest commercial flights, connects Southeast Asia directly with the US East Coast.
-* Singapore (SIN) to Sydney (SYD): This popular route links Singapore with Australia's iconic city, ideal for both business and leisure travelers.
+* [Singapore (SIN) to Sydney (SYD)](https://awardfares.com/search?SIN.SYD.;a:SQ;z:sas): This popular route links Singapore with Australia's iconic city, ideal for both business and leisure travelers.
-* Singapore (SIN) to Tokyo (NRT/HND): A major connection between Southeast Asia and Japan, offering a taste of two vibrant Asian cultures.
+* [Singapore (SIN) to Tokyo (NRT/HND)](https://awardfares.com/search?SIN.area:TYO.;a:SQ;z:sas): A major connection between Southeast Asia and Japan, offering a taste of two vibrant Asian cultures.
-* Singapore (SIN) to London (LHR): Another flagship long-haul route, this flight bridges Singapore with one of Europe's primary hubs.
+* [Singapore (SIN) to London (LHR)](https://awardfares.com/search?SIN.LHR.;a:SQ;z:sas): Another flagship long-haul route, this flight bridges Singapore with one of Europe's primary hubs.

+**Known Issues with EuroBonus**: These awards are not bookable online.
+Singapore Suites are also not bookable using EuroBonus points.

 --